Finding Peace Behind the Tractor Wheel

-Matt admits that being alone with his thoughts for a good part of the day took a little getting used to.
-Now he enjoys spending time outside where the birds sing and his phone isn’t incessantly “chirping.”
-He can concentrate on doing the day’s job plus plan for the future.
+Being alone with his thoughts for a good part of the day took some getting used to as Matt transitioned from his corporate job to farming full time.
+Now he enjoys spending time outside where the birds sing and his phone isn’t chirping incessantly.
+He can concentrate on doing the day’s job and planning for the future.

 “Even if they don’t decide to pursue farming, I want my children to have an appreciation for the process,” adds Matt.
 “I want them to experience a feeling of accomplishment at the end of the day, knowing the work that was done is all a part of something bigger.”

-Matt graduated in 1996 from Iowa State University where he earned a bachelor’s degree in Agricultural Business with a minor in Agronomy.
+Matt graduated in 1996 from Iowa State University (ISU) where he earned a bachelor’s degree in Agricultural Business with a minor in Agronomy.
 It’s also where he met his wife, Chelsea, who stays busy with her children’s school and community activities.
-The couple are the proud parents of two sons and a daughter: Cael, 14, recently got his permit.
-He enjoys wrestling and track.
-Aiden, 12, enjoys soccer, baseball and football.
-Ava, 9, has been taking dance lessons since she was 3.
-She also enjoys soccer.
+The couple are the proud parents of two sons and a daughter: Cael, Aiden and Ava.
+Cael is a senior at ISU, majoring in Communication Studies.
+Aiden is a sophomore at ISU, majoring in Journalism.
+Ava is a high school junior, who is considering ISU for her future studies.

-Community involvement and education are a common interest for this couple.
-Chelsea organizes the community soccer program and chairs the local parent-teacher association.
-Matt has coached the community’s youth wrestling program plus serves as assistant coach for Ava’s soccer team.
-Matt also is president of the Gladbrook-Reinbeck School Board and active in his local church.
+Active in the community, Chelsea organized the community soccer program and chaired the local parent-teacher association for several years.
+Matt helped coach the community’s youth wrestling program and served as a coach for Ava’s youth soccer team.
+Matt also has been president of the Gladbrook-Reinbeck School Board and is active in his local church.
 In addition, Matt and his father, Frank, are active in the Masonic Lodge.

-In their free time, the Wyatts enjoy cheering on the Iowa State Cyclones.
+In their free time, the Wyatts enjoy cheering on the Iowa State Cyclones and the Gladbrook-Reinbeck Rebels.
 Matt enjoys golfing, and Chelsea enjoys taking family vacations to the beach.

 “It’s rare that I make the same thing twice, but this recipe is great for tailgating and entertaining,” says Chelsea.
 “You can whip it up the night before, it feeds a lot of people and is always a hit!